Shamiso-Tirivanhu/Medical-Cost-Insurance-Prediction-Using-Python-Machine-Learning/README.md

 - Hyperparameter tuning to improve model accuracy

 - Deployment of the model using Flask or FastAPI for real-world use cases

+## 10. Conclusion

+This project successfully demonstrates the use of machine learning techniques to predict medical insurance costs based on various demographic and health-related factors.
+The Linear Regression model provided a good balance between simplicity and accuracy, achieving a strong R² score on both training and testing data.
+The insights from this model can help individuals and insurance companies better understand cost determinants.
+Future improvements, such as testing more advanced models and deploying the solution as a web application, can enhance its practical usability and accuracy.